amphora-engine/amphora-docs/Writerside/topics/Configuring-a-Project.md

 COLOR(Blue, 0x00, 0x00, 0xff)
 COLOR(Sky, 0x87, 0xce, 0xeb)
 ```
-These colors can then be referenced by name within the `Amphora::Colors` namespace anywhere in your game that calls for an `SDL_Color`.
+These colors can then be referenced by name within the `Amphora::Colors` namespace anywhere in your game that calls for an `AmphoraColor`.

 For example:
 ```C++